-With a summertime river cruise at 6pm, you can see Budapest in daylight and darkness
+A 6pm summertime river cruise means you can see BP in daylight and darkness

 We got a discount for the cruise (tour) when we bumped into a sales person along the riverside, who was working for Dunayacht and promoting their tours, which worked out cheaper than buying directly from the onboard cruise boat sales staff.
 The tour was in English and German, which meant we enjoyed the tour even more.